 uuid column after renaming it to

 I will not go into details on how to migrate associations because it will differ for every use case.
-You need to follow the similar steps of adding a new UUID type column and based on the value from old integer foreign key, you must assign correct UUID keys.
+You need to follow the similar steps of adding a new GUID type column and based on the value from old integer foreign key, you must assign correct UUID keys.

-UUID implicit coercion
+GUID implicit coercion

 One surprising feature of ActiveRecord is how it treats invalid UUID values.
 Consider the following code snippet: